pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/_index.md

     userguides:
         identifier: self_hosted
         weight: 9
-meta_desc: Pulumi Enterprise Edition gives you the option to self-host Pulumi within your organization's infrastructure.
+meta_desc: Pulumi Enterprise gives you the option to self-host Pulumi within your organization's infrastructure.
 ---

 {{% notes type="info" %}}
-Self-hosting is only available with **Pulumi Enterprise Edition**.
-[Contact us]({{< relref "/contact.md" >}}) if you would like to evaluate the Self-Hosted Enterprise Edition.
+Self-hosting is only available with **Pulumi Enterprise**.
+[Contact us]({{< relref "/contact.md" >}}) if you would like to evaluate Self-Hosted Pulumi Enterprise.

 To manage your state with a self-managed backend, such as a cloud storage bucket, see [State and Backends]({{< relref "/docs/intro/concepts/state" >}}).
 {{% /notes %}}